weztcy/Calgeo---2D-Shape-Calculator-Mobile-App/README.md

 **2D Shape Calculator Mobile App** is an Android application designed to calculate various measurements of 2D geometric shapes.

-The application was developed using **Android Studio** with **Java** as the programming language.
-This project focuses on implementing geometric calculation logic into a simple and user-friendly mobile application.
+The application was developed using **Android Studio** with **Java** as the programming language, providing a simple and structured interface for performing geometric calculations efficiently.

 ## 📱 About the Project

-This application was created to help users perform basic calculations for various 2D geometric shapes.
+This application provides a practical way to calculate measurements for various 2D geometric shapes.

-Users can select a shape, enter the required values, and the application will calculate and display the result based on the corresponding mathematical formula.
+Users can select a shape, enter the required dimensions, and receive calculation results based on the corresponding mathematical formulas.

+The application combines calculation logic with a straightforward mobile interface to provide an accessible and consistent user experience.

 ## ✨ Features

-Some of the features available in this application include:
+Key features and implementations include:

-* Selection of 2D geometric shapes
+* Selection of various 2D geometric shapes
-* Input values based on the selected shape
+* Dynamic input fields based on the selected shape
-* Automatic calculations
+* Automatic geometric calculations
-* Display of calculation results
+* Calculation result display
 * Basic input validation
-* Simple and user-friendly interface
+* Simple and intuitive user interface
 * Navigation between application pages
-* Implementation of geometric formulas in an Android application
+* Implementation of geometric formulas using Java

 ## 📐 Supported Shapes

-The application can be used to calculate various 2D shapes, such as:
+The application supports calculations for various 2D geometric shapes, including:

 * Square
 * Rectangle